stann1/python-flask-test/README.md

-# flask-firebase-test
+# flask-mongodb-test

-Project for testing python-flask with firebase db
+Simple TODO-app for testing python-flask with mongo db